VikasKumar281/Empathy-Engine/README.md

 🎙 Empathy Engine

-A small project that converts text into emotion-aware speech.
+Empathy Engine is a small experiment in combining Natural Language Processing (NLP) with Text-to-Speech (TTS) to produce more expressive audio.

-Instead of reading text with a flat robotic voice, the system detects the emotion in the sentence and adjusts the speed, pitch, and loudness of the voice to match that emotion.
+Instead of reading text in a flat robotic tone, the system first detects the emotion in the sentence and then adjusts the speed, pitch, and loudness of the voice accordingly.

 For example:

-A happy sentence sounds energetic and upbeat
+Input Emotion	Voice Behavior
+Happy	Faster and energetic speech

-A sad sentence sounds slower and softer
+Sad	Slower and softer voice

-A frustrated sentence sounds louder and slightly harsher
+Frustrated	Louder and slightly harsher tone

-The goal of this project was to experiment with combining NLP emotion detection and voice synthesis to create more expressive audio output.
+The goal of this project is to explore how emotion detection can improve speech synthesis and make generated audio feel more natural.

-📌 What the project does
+📌 What the Project Does

-The Empathy Engine works in four main steps.
+The Empathy Engine works in four main stages.

-1. Text input
+1️⃣ Text Input

 A user enters a sentence in the web interface.

 Example:

-"I can't believe this worked!
-I'm so happy."
+I can't believe this worked!
+I'm so happy.

+The input text is then sent to the backend for emotion analysis.

-2. Emotion detection
+2️⃣ Emotion Detection

-The system analyzes the text using an NLP model.
+The system analyzes the sentence using an NLP model.

-Primary model:
+Primary Model
+Model	Library

-j-hartmann/emotion-english-distilroberta-base (HuggingFace transformer)
+j-hartmann/emotion-english-distilroberta-base	HuggingFace Transformers

+This model detects emotional categories from text.

-Fallback model:
+Fallback Model
+Model	Library

-VADER Sentiment Analyzer
+VADER Sentiment Analyzer	vaderSentiment

-Detected emotions include:
+If the transformer cannot load, the system automatically falls back to VADER.

+Supported Emotions
+Emotion
 Happy
 Surprised
 Frustrated
 Concerned
 Sad
 Neutral

-3. Voice modulation
+3️⃣ Voice Modulation

-Once the emotion is detected, the system adjusts three parameters:
+Once the emotion is detected, the system adjusts three voice parameters.

-Parameter	Meaning
+Parameter	Description
 Rate	Speed of speech
 Pitch	How high or low the voice sounds
-Volume	Loudness
+Volume	Loudness of the voice

-The intensity of the detected emotion controls how strong the adjustment is.
+The intensity of the emotion determines how strong the modulation will be.

 Example:

+Emotion Intensity	Result
-Mild happiness → slightly faster voice
+Mild happiness	Slightly faster voice
-Very strong happiness → much faster and higher pitch
+Strong happiness	Faster speech + higher pitch
-4. Audio generation
+4️⃣ Audio Generation

-The system generates an MP3 audio file using TTS and applies the voice modulation.
+The system generates speech using a Text-to-Speech engine and applies voice modulation.

-The audio is then returned and played in the browser.
+The final output is:

+An MP3 audio file

+Played directly in the browser

 🧠 Emotion → Voice Mapping

-Each emotion is mapped to specific voice characteristics.
+Each detected emotion corresponds to specific voice characteristics.

 Emotion	Rate	Pitch	Volume	Description
-Happy	Faster	Higher	Slightly louder	Energetic tone Surprised	Much faster	High pitch	Loud	Excited tone Frustrated	Slightly slower	Lower pitch	Loud	Strong tone Concerned	Slower	Slightly lower	Slightly softer	Careful tone Sad	Slow	Low pitch	Soft	Low energy tone
+Happy	Faster	Higher	Slightly louder	Energetic and upbeat Surprised	Much faster	High pitch	Loud	Animated tone Frustrated	Slightly slower	Lower pitch	Loud	Strong and assertive Concerned	Slower	Slightly lower	Softer	Careful tone Sad	Slow	Low pitch	Soft	Low energy tone
-Neutral	Normal	Normal	Normal	Balanced voice
+Neutral	Normal	Normal	Normal	Balanced speech
-⚙️ Technology Used
+⚙️ Technology Stack

-This project combines a few different libraries.
+The project combines multiple tools from NLP and audio processing.

 Backend
+Tool	Purpose

-Flask – lightweight web server
+Flask	Lightweight web server
 Emotion Detection

-HuggingFace Transformers

-Model: emotion-english-distilroberta-base

-VADER Sentiment as fallback
+Tool	Purpose
+HuggingFace Transformers	Emotion classification DistilRoBERTa emotion model	NLP emotion detection VADER	Fallback sentiment analysis
 Speech Generation
+Tool	Purpose

-gTTS – Google Text-to-Speech
+gTTS	Google Text-to-Speech

-Audio Processing

-pydub – audio manipulation
+pydub	Audio manipulation

-Offline Voice (fallback)

-pyttsx3
+pyttsx3	Offline TTS fallback
 🧩 Project Structure
 empathy_engine/
 │